 Right from young-adult fiction stories through fantasy to crime genres, Melina Marchetta never fails to stun her readers.
-Tell the Truth, Shame the Devil is one favorably received crime novel filled with heart-rending drama and cracking fusion of suspense.
+Tell the Truth, Shame the Devil is one favourably received crime novel filled with heart-rending drama and cracking fusion of suspense.
 The book, which was first released in 2016, primarily focuses on Marchetta’s preferred audience—adolescent students.
 In this book, she infuses elements of suspense, mystery, and detection.

 Book Summary by Kelly Moto

 Tell the Truth, Shame the Devil revolves around a suspended British Chief Inspector, Bish Ortley who receives news that a bus ferrying international students is bombed leading to the death of five students.
 His daughter was among the passengers on the bus.
 In a mortal panic, he hurriedly rushes to the scene (Calais) only to find out that a 17-year old girl, Violette LeBrac, has been singled out as a suspect.
 However, the girl has already vanished from the scene.

 Thirteen years ago, Violette’s extended family was arrested for taking part in a deadly bombing of a supermarket.
 The attack led to the death of twenty-three people.
 Violette’s mother, Noor, was jailed for life after confessing that she was the one who built the bomb.
 Even though she has been living peacefully in London, the press latches into Violette’s family history to find the truth.
 While still contemplating on Violette’s whereabouts, they again notice that another student is missing too.